khimraj/resume/README.md

 ### Automated Tweets Report

-- Prepared a python script to collect tweets having some particular keywords and tagging speciﬁed Twitter handle.
-- Performed sentiment analysis on each tweet to award a score in range [-1, 1].
-- Generated a detailed Microsoft Excel report having 5+ columns and enabled service to send this report in an email.
+- Developed a Python script for keyword-based tweet collection, sentiment analysis, and Excel report generation.
-- Deployed on AWS EC2 service and used cron jobs to run the script at the scheduled time on a daily basis.
+- Deployed the solution on AWS EC2 for daily scheduled executions with automatic email delivery using cron jobs.

 ## Education